Top 5 Houston bat locations

 While the Watch Bridge colony is the most famous in Houston, head 11 miles northwest of Downtown Houston to the Watonga Boulevard Bridge along White Oak Bayou Greenway (4721 Watonga Boulevard).
 Around 100,000 Mexican free-tails live here.

 The Houston Arboretum & Nature Center

-Head to the Memorial Park area of the West Loop 610 to find the Houston Arboretum & Nature Center. the Arboretum’s website says you can find bats like the Evening, Eastern Red, Big Brown and the Brazilian Free-tailed on its 155-acre non-profit urban nature sanctuary.
+Head to the Memorial Park area of the West Loop 610 to find the Houston Arboretum & Nature Center.
+In the past, the Arboretum has said visitors can find bats like the Evening, Eastern Red, Big Brown and the Brazilian Free-tailed on its 155-acre non-profit urban nature sanctuary.
 The Arboretum also holds related events like “Bat Fest.”

 Our fourth spot is inside.
 The Houston Zoo has an exhibit in the McGovern Children’s Zoo with Seba’s Short-Tailed Bat hailing from the forests in Mexico, Central and South America.

 As we’ve stated, these Houston critters can be seen leaving their colonies.
 So where do they go?
 Well, if you are outside at night…look up.
 They could be flying over your neighborhood eating bugs.
 The city of Houston says it’s common to see bats outside at night, and residents should not be alarmed.